exercism/docs/building/markdown/style-guide.md

 ### Consistency within an exercise

-There are some terms that have multiple valid spellings (e.g. "lower case" vs "lowercase").
+There are some terms that have multiple valid spellings (e.g., "lower case" vs "lowercase").
 Where a consistent style has not been agreed within this document, these must be consistent within an exercise.

 ### Exceptions